captainbrosset/devtools-tips/src/tips/en/debug-js-hover.md

 date: 2021-10-20
 authors: Patrick Brosset
 title: Debug popups that appear on hover using JS
-tags: ["debug", "browser:edge", "browser:chrome", "browser:safari", "browser:firefox"]
+tags: ["tip", "debug", "browser:edge", "browser:chrome", "browser:safari", "browser:firefox"]
 ---

 Have you ever been frustrated because you couldn't style a popup or tooltip that appeared on hover?
 If it uses JavaScript to get displayed, it's hard to style without modifying the code to make it stay visible.